glowkeeper/dApp-Development/presentation/dApp.md

 Now create the web application:

-1. In the **Provinator** repository's home directory, build the [React](https://reactjs.org/) frontend by typing `npm run watch`
+1. In the [Provenator](https://github.com/glowkeeper/Provenator) repository's home directory, build the [React](https://reactjs.org/) frontend by typing `npm run watch`
 2. Copy some needed resources to the build directory by typing `npm run copy`

 ## Load the dApp

-1. Startup an instance of [http-server](https://www.npmjs.com/package/http-server) by typing `npm run start`
+1. Start an instance of [http-server](https://www.npmjs.com/package/http-server) by typing `npm run start`
-2. Fire up a [MetaMask](https://metamask.io/) enabled browser
+2. Load a [MetaMask](https://metamask.io/) enabled browser
-3. Point MetaMask at your local running instance of the blockchain ([http://localhost:8545](http://localhost:8545)).
+3. Point [MetaMask](https://metamask.io/) at your local running instance of the blockchain ([http://localhost:8545](http://localhost:8545))
-4. Import a wallet from Ganache.
+4. Import a wallet from [Ganache](https://github.com/trufflesuite/ganache)
 5. In the browser, go to the URL [http://localhost:8081](http://localhost:8081)
-6. Create a digital media resource and subsequently, get details about that resource.
+6. Create a digital media resource and subsequently, get details about that resource

 ## Deploying Publicly